310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% endbubble %}

 {% bubble Chiaki idle %}
 Hm… I see how the worshippers of the tentatively named Kanata Religion migrated to the island.
-I believe they sensed a similar scent in Hoshijima to their birthplace.
+I believe they sensed a similar scent in Hoshijima to their hometown.
 {% endbubble %}

 {% bubble Tetora srsthinking %}